fichie23/forex_backend/README.md

 ## How to Run

-Run using docker-compose, there will be 2 containers running, api and postgresql container.
+Run using `docker-compose`, there will be 2 containers running, api and postgresql container.
 Two ports should be available before running the docker, port 8000 for api using default django port and port 5432 for postgres port

 ```
-$ docker exec -it forex_backend_api_1 python manage.py test
+$ docker-compose up
 ```

 ## How to Test